TreeCityWes/Xenium-Miner-Setup/README.md

 - **Understanding `sudo`:**
     - `sudo` stands for "superuser do," allowing a user to run commands with administrative privileges temporarily.
 When you prepend a command with `sudo`, you're telling the system to execute that command as the superuser (or an administrative user).
 - **Permissions:**
     - Permissions dictate who can read, write, or execute files and directories.
-The `chmod` command is used to change these permissions.
-For example, `sudo chmod +x build.sh` makes the `build.sh` script executable.
+Make sure you are executing commands as a user that has permission.
+Scripts also need to be made executable to run them.
+For example, `sudo chmod +x build.sh` allows the `build.sh` script to be executable.
 - **Utilizing `sudo -s`:**
     - If you plan to run multiple commands as the superuser, typing `sudo` for every command can be tedious.
 Instead, you can switch to the superuser mode by typing `sudo -s`.
 This command opens a new shell session where you're logged in as the superuser, allowing you to run subsequent commands with superuser privileges without prefixing them with `sudo`.